Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Model and system dynamics

-In this study, the information reservoir is explicitly defined as a collection of $n$ uncorrelated, identical qubit states, collectively represented by the tensor product:
+In this study, the information reservoir is explicitly defined as a single effective environment simulated by a collection of $n$ uncorrelated, identical qubit states (ancillas), each of which carries an algorithmically prepared, finite time noise signature prior to its interaction with the probe.
+Collectively, the reservoir is represented by the tensor product

+This construction follows the standard collision model framework, where a sequence of ancillas is used to discretize and emulate the continuous interaction with a single, Markovian or non-Markovian, external bath~\cite{scarani_thermalizing_2002, ciccarello_quantum_2022}, while extending it to the case of algorithmically prepared, non-thermal reservoir units.

+Before writing the explicit noisy ancilla state, we specify the noise convention used in the finite preparation stage.
+Starting from the initial state $\ket{0}$, the ideal $H\,\varphi\,H$ sequence produces the density matrix

+During the finite preparation interval $t\sb{p}$, this state is subjected to a phenomenological single-qubit noise map consisting of longitudinal population relaxation and transverse coherence damping.
+In the ordered basis $\{\ket{0},\ket{1}\}$ used here, the relaxation map is written such that the population associated with the first basis component relaxes into the second basis component.
+Thus,

+Here, $\gamma\sb{1}=1/T\sb{1}$ is the amplitude-relaxation rate and $\gamma\sb{2}=1/T\sb{2}$ is the effective transverse decoherence rate.
+The latter may include both relaxation-induced coherence loss and pure dephasing contributions.
+This convention yields a trace-preserving finite-time prepared ancilla state and fixes the basis ordering used in the following expression.
+Applying this map to Eq.~\eqref{Eq:Rho_ideal_ancilla} gives the prepared noisy reservoir unit used throughout the repeated-interaction analysis: The quantum state of each noisy reservoir unit, which is prepared by applying phenomenological noise to the algorithmic protocol in Fig.~\ref{fig:Fig1}(a), can be straightforwardly shown to be:

+Here, $\rho'(\phi,t_p)$ denotes the algorithmically and dissipatively prepared state of each reservoir ancilla prior to its interaction with the probe.
+The time $t_p$ represents a finite noise–preparation interval during which each ancilla is exposed to relaxation and dephasing channels characterized by $T_1$ and $T_2$.
+Importantly, $t_p$ is not taken to the asymptotic limit, but instead corresponds to a finite hardware-relevant preparation time.
+In this sense, the reservoir units are \emph{frozen} in a mixed state that encodes a finite time noise signature before entering the repeated–interaction dynamics.
+The subsequent collision dynamics therefore does not model continuous dissipation acting on the reservoir units during the interaction, but rather the transfer of information from algorithmically prepared, noise-imprinted ancillas to the probe system.
+This construction defines an engineered information reservoir in which finite time noisy preparation, rather than infinite-time thermalization, determines the effective reservoir state.

-The overall quantum dynamical map for a sequence of $n$ collisions, taking place over a total time of $n\tau$, can be expressed as a nested composition of trace operations, which describes the sequential interaction of the probe system with each reservoir unit:
+The overall quantum dynamical map for a sequence of $n$ collisions, taking place over a total time of $n\tau$, can be expressed as a nested composition of trace operations, which describes the sequential interaction of the probe system with each reservoir unit prepared in the finite time noisy state $\rho'(\phi,t_p)$:

 Here, $\tau$ represents the duration of a single collision, and $U_i=e^{-i\mathcal{H}_i\tau}$ is the unitary propagator for the $i$-th interaction step.
 The total Hamiltonian for this interaction is given by $\mathcal{H}_i=\mathcal{H}_{S,i}^{\text{free}}+\mathcal{H}_{S,i}^{\text{int}}$, where the free term and the interaction term are defined as: